New World First Bus: Routes

 Before the merger with Citybus, New World First Bus had 168 routes.
-Triple digit routes beginning with 5 were originally air-conditioned only bus routes in the 1990s, now all these were rationalised and only three bus services remains (511, 592 and 595).
-In October 2009, NWFB commenced operating through its Rickshaw Sightseeing Bus subsidiary.
+Triple digit routes beginning with 5 were originally air-conditioned only bus routes in the 1990s, however due to the retirement of non-air conditioned buses and the resultant rationalisation of these services, only three of these services (511, 592 and 595) remain.

+In October 2009, NWFB commenced operating open-top sightseeing buses through its Rickshaw Sightseeing Bus subsidiary.